Family Law Mediation - MSC

 All of the forms noted in Rule 91 to comply with the Rule are available at: MEDIATION FORMS.

 Approved mediators are also permitted to certify a dissolution case to be finalized by affidavit pursuant to local rule 92(e).

 The Court does not promote any specific mediator or mediation service.

 The Superior Court Bench recognizes the benefit to the public and to the court system of alternative dispute resolution and may be able to provide rooms to approved mediators to conduct settlement conferences in domestic relations cases at the Hall of Justice.
-If you are interested in becoming an approved mediator for the Superior Court, please forward a letter of interest and your qualifications to the Court for consideration.
+If you are interested in becoming a mediator for the Superior Court, please forward a letter of interest and your qualifications to the Court for consideration.